 Thank you for taking an interest in Bellerive FCJ Catholic College.
 Follow the links for more information and application forms.
 Please note that Bellerive’s application form must be submitted to the college as well as the LEA form.
-Closing date for formal applications to be received at school for admission to Year 7 in September 2019 was is 31 October 2018 and has now passed.

 Please apply online to Liverpool City Council.

 Parents/carers who wish to lodge an appeal in relation to the September 2019 admissions should do so before the end of March 2019.
 In the first instance, you should obtain the appeals form directly from the Liverpool Archdiocesan Centre for Evangelisation, (LACE), Croxteth Drive, Sefton Park, Liverpool, L17 1AA.
 Appeals are scheduled to be heard week commencing 10th June 2019.